-An investment in the Common Stock involves various risks, and prospective investors should carefully consider the matters discussed under "Risk Factors" prior to an investment in the Company.
+An investment in the Common Stock involves various risks, and prospective investors should carefully consider the matters discussed under "Risk Factors' prior to an investment in the Company.
 Such risks include, among others:

 - . the Company may acquire large properties or portfolios of properties that would substantially increase the size of the Company, and the Company's ability to assimilate such acquisitions and achieve the intended return on investment cannot be assured; - . the development of commercial properties is subject to risks such as the availability and timely receipt of regulatory approvals, the cost and timely completion of construction, the availability of construction financing on favorable terms, the timely leasing of the property, and the leasing of the property at lower rental rates than anticipated, any of which could have an adverse effect on the financial condition of the Company; - . conflicts of interest between the Company and Messrs.
 Zuckerman and Linde, including conflicts associated with the sale of any of the Properties or with the repayment of indebtedness because of possible adverse tax consequences which may influence them to not act in the best interests of the stockholders; in particular the Company will, in general, be restricted from selling or transferring in a taxable transaction any of four Designated Properties until June 23, 2007 without the consent of Messrs.
-Zuckerman and Linde; - dependence on key personnel whose continued service is not guaranteed, particularly Messrs.
-Zuckerman and Linde; - real estate investment and property management risks such as the need to renew leases or relet space upon lease expirations and, at times, to pay renovation and reletting costs in connection therewith, the effect of economic conditions on property cash flows and values, the ability of tenants to make lease payments, the ability of a property to generate revenue sufficient to meet operating expenses and debt service, all of which may adversely affect the Company's ability to make expected distributions to stockholders; - . the possibility that the Company may not be able to refinance outstanding indebtedness upon maturity or acceleration, that such indebtedness might be refinanced at higher interest rates or otherwise on terms less favorable to the Company than existing indebtedness, and the lack of limitations in the Company's organizational documents on the amount of indebtedness the Company may incur; - . taxation of the Company as a corporation if it fails to qualify as a REIT for federal income tax purposes, the Company's liability for certain federal, state and local income taxes in such event, and the resulting decrease in cash available for distribution; and - . anti-takeover effect of limiting actual or constructive ownership of Common Stock of the Company by a single person other than Mr. Zuckerman and Mr. Linde (and certain associated parties) to 6.6% of the outstanding capital stock, subject to certain specified exceptions, and certain other provisions contained in the organizational documents of the Company and the Operating Partnership, and of a shareholder rights plan adopted by the Company, any of which may have the effect of delaying or preventing a transaction or change in control of the Company that might involve a premium price for the Common Stock or otherwise be in the best interests of the Company's stockholders.
+Zuckerman and Linde; for the benefit of certain other holders of OP Units the Company has agreed to restrictions on selling any of five other Properties in taxable transactions for specified periods of time and, in general, from repaying certain indebtedness with respect to these and certain other Properties; - dependence on key personnel whose continued service is not guaranteed, particularly Messrs.
+Zuckerman and Linde; - . real estate investment and property management risks such as the need to renew leases or relet space upon lease expirations and, at times, to pay renovation and reletting costs in connection therewith, the effect of economic conditions on property cash flows and values, the ability of tenants to make lease payments, the ability of a property to generate revenue sufficient to meet operating expenses and debt service, all of which may adversely affect the Company's ability to make expected distributions to stockholders; - . the possibility that the Company may not be able to refinance outstanding indebtedness upon maturity or acceleration, that such indebtedness might be refinanced at higher interest rates or otherwise on terms less favorable to the Company than existing indebtedness, and the lack of limitations in the Company's organizational documents on the amount of indebtedness the Company may incur; - . taxation of the Company as a corporation if it fails to qualify as a REIT for federal income tax purposes, the Company's liability for certain federal, state and local income taxes in such event, and the resulting decrease in cash available for distribution; and - . anti-takeover effect of limiting actual or constructive ownership of Common Stock of the Company by a single person other than Mr. Zuckerman and Mr. Linde (and certain associated parties) to 6.6% of the outstanding capital stock, subject to certain specified exceptions, and certain other provisions contained in the organizational documents of the Company and the Operating Partnership, and of a shareholder rights plan adopted by the Company, any of which may have the effect of delaying or preventing a transaction or change in control of the Company that might involve a premium price for the Common Stock or otherwise be in the best interests of the Company's stockholders.